 Grade Description Α Group meets weekly deadlines.
 Blog content is highly organized and engaging.
 All content is range written for the target audience and central to the blog theme.
 Blog contains professional and appropriate use of language.
 Minimal typos, misspellings, punctuation or grammatical glitches; no errors of fact.
 All the necessary details, documentation, quotes, citations, and specifics are there.
-Group immediately applies suggested content revisions.
+Group immediately applies suggested revisions.
 The blog's social networking sites are active throughout the semester and consistently push the blog's content.
-The call to action is consistent and the blog has considerable comments and responses. В Group meets weekly deadlines.
-Very good attempt to create highly engaging content but range more effort is needed.
-Some improvement needed in blog theme content, clarity, and organization.
+The call to action is consistent and the blog has considerable comments and responses.
+B Group meets weekly deadlines.
+Improvement is needed in blog theme content, clarity, and range organization.
 Occasional typos or other glitches say more about the lack of close proofreading than failure to master the mechanics of spelling, punctuation, grammar and usage.
 More details, quotes, citations, or examples are needed.
 Errors of fact (incorrect spelling of a title, reference name, source, or date, etc.) show inattention to detail/accuracy although content is above average.
 Group applies suggested content revisions but with some delay.
 The blog's social networking sites are active throughout the semester but occasionally push the blog's content.
 The blog's call to action is consistent but has moderate comments and responses. С Group has missed more than two deadlines.
-Blog content lacks clear connections to blog theme and target audience.
-Average, acceptable writing and research that meets basic range expectations.
+Blog content lacks clear connections to blog range theme and target audience.
+Average, acceptable writing and research that meets basic expectations.
 Needs much work on content, clarity and blog organization.
 Errors indicate need for improvement in grammar, punctuation, spelling, and word usage; material was not proofread carefully.
 Errors of fact (incorrect spelling of a title, reference name, wrong source, date, or page number, etc.) show inattention to detail and accuracy.
 Group applies suggested content revisions but with significant delay.
-The blog's social networking sites are rarely monitored throughout the semester but occasionally push the blog's content .The blog's call to action is not consistent and lacks comments and responses.
-D/F Group has missed more than five deadlines.
+The blog's social networking sites are rarely monitored throughout the semester but occasionally push the blog's content.
+The blog's call to D/F action is not consistent and lacks comments and responses.
+Group has missed more than five deadlines.
 Blog organization and engagement is below range average and content does not connect to the blog theme or the target audience.
-Posts include numerous grammar, punctuation, and spelling errors.
+Posts include 141.90 numerous grammar, punctuation, and spelling errors.
 Group occasionally applies suggested content revisions but with significant delay.
 The blog's social networking sites are rarely monitored throughout the semester.
 The blog's call to action is not consistent and lacks considerable comments and responses.